Null controllability of damped nonlinear wave equation: Introduction and main results

 The rest of this paper is organized as follows.
-In Section \ref{sec:2}, we give three different methods and prove the exact controllability of damped Klein-Gordon equation as introductions of our approaches.
-Section \ref{sec:3} is devoted to proving null controllability of the damped semi-linear wave equation, that is Theorem \ref{thm:semilinear}.
-In Section \ref{sec:4}, we prove Theorem \ref{thm:main1}.
-In Section \ref{sec:5}, we obtained the proof of Theorem \ref{fully nonlinear controllability}, the local null controllability of damped fully nonlinear wave equation.
-Appendix \ref{appdix} contains the proof of one key observability inequality for linear wave system, which is quite useful in the proof of Theorem \ref{thm:main1}.
+In Section \ref{sec:2}, we introduce three distinct methods and establish the exact controllability of the damped Klein-Gordon equation, thereby laying the groundwork for our subsequent analysis.
+Section \ref{sec:3} is dedicated to demonstrating the null controllability of the damped semilinear wave equation, with the proof of Theorem \ref{thm:semilinear} as its culmination.
+In Section \ref{sec:4}, we present the proof of Theorem \ref{thm:main1}, which addresses the controllability of the quasilinear damping wave system with small initial data.
+Section \ref{sec:5} focuses on proving Theorem \ref{fully nonlinear controllability}, which concerns the local null controllability of the damped fully nonlinear wave equation.
+Finally, the Appendix \ref{appdix} contains the proof of an observability inequality for the linear time-dependent wave system, a result that is crucial for establishing Theorem \ref{thm:main1}.